Smooth, isolated curves in families of Calabi-Yau threefolds in homogeneous spaces: Introduction

 \section{Introduction}

-In this note we study embeddings of smooth complex projective curves into (smooth) Calabi-Yau threefolds.
-Such embeddings, and Calabi-Yau threefolds in general, have in the past decade been objects of extended interest in both algebraic geometry and physics.
-The goal of counting such curves (especially rational) has inspired the development of quantum cohomology and lead to the discovery of surprising relations between algebraic geometry and the theory of mirror symmetry.
+In this note we extend the study of embeddings of complex projective curves into Calabi-Yau complete intersection threefolds from \cite{kn-TAMS} to Calabi-Yau threefolds that are complete intersections in homogeneous spaces.
+For the background and some history of the study of curves in Calabi-Yau threefolds we refer to the introduction of \cite{kn-TAMS}.

-Related problems are to prove the existence and finiteness of such curves.
-Clemens \cite{cl1} constructed isolated rational curves in general quintic threefolds of arbitrarily high degree.
-Katz \cite{katz} extended this result to all degrees and went on to deduce that for $d \leq 7$ the general quintic threefold contains only finitely many rational curves of degree $d$.
-This was extended to degrees $d \leq 9$ by Nijsse \cite{ni} and independetly by Johnsen and Kleiman \cite{jokl}.
-Clemens has conjectured that the finiteness should hold in any degree \cite{cl2}.

-Oguiso \cite{og} proved that the general complete intersection Calabi-Yau threefold ($CICY$) of type $(2,3)$ in $\PP^5$ also contains smooth isolated rational curves of any degree.
-This result was then extended to the other $CICY$s by Ekedahl, Johnsen and Sommervoll \cite{EJS}, and independently by Kley \cite{kl1}, who also have results for isolated elliptic curves.

-The most general result concerning the existence of smooth curves in $CICY$s is due to Kley \cite{kl2}, who constructs curves of arbitrary degree and bounded genera (however the approach yields isolated smooth curves only for $g=0$ and $1$).

-In this paper we improve these results (lowering the bound on the degrees for fixed genera) and extend them to $6$ families of Calabi-Yau threefolds that are not complete intersections in projective space.